youssefibrahim258/Credit-Card-Fraud-Detection/README.md

 - **OverSampling**: Increases the number of minority class samples by duplicating them.
 - **UnderSampling**: Reduces the number of majority class samples to balance the dataset.
-- **SMOTE**: Generates synthetic samples for the minority class to balance the dataset.
 - **Combination**: Combines OverSampling, UnderSampling, and SMOTE for optimal balance.

 ## Modeling